Cret123/The-Cyborg-Gadgets/README.md

     - Watches
     - Badges
     - Gloves
+    - Necklaces
     - Bags

 - **Induvidual number**: Within each generation and gadget type, every device is given a unique number, typically assigned in order of production.